Asset Metadata Storage

 During global database bootstrap, Asset Metadata Storage seeds the known built-in image and font references after migrations complete.
 Built-in defaults use stable app-defined IDs and an idempotent upsert, so repeated startup refreshes the same rows instead of creating duplicates.

-Backend code can also build a new asset metadata request with an asset type, display name, stored path, built-in/uploaded flag, optional file hash, and optional full font name.
+Backend code can also build a new asset metadata request with an asset type, display name, stored path, built-in/uploaded flag, optional file hash, optional original filename, optional full font name, and optional caller-provided asset ID.
 Asset Metadata Storage validates that request before writing anything to SQLite.

-If validation succeeds, the storage layer generates a UUID asset ID, inserts the record into the assets table, commits the transaction, logs the creation at INFO, and returns the saved record.
+If validation succeeds, the storage layer uses the caller-provided asset ID or generates a UUID asset ID, inserts the record into the assets table, commits the transaction, logs the creation at INFO, and returns the saved record.
 Read and list operations query the same table and map SQLite rows back into backend asset metadata objects.

 Backend code can look up the main default background and main default font through dedicated storage helpers.
 Successful default lookups are logged at INFO.
 Missing built-in default references are logged at ERROR and return no record.